Himitsu – Top Secret: Characters

-The Director of Section Nine.
-He is a young beautiful androgynous man who leads his force with strict but fair rules.
-He used to be more open but became closed off after having to shoot his best friend.
+The Director of Section Nine (Ninth).
+He is a young, beautiful, androgynous man in his 30s whose youthful looks always gets him mistaken for a teenager.
+He leads his force with strict but fair rules.
+He used to be more open but became closed off after having to shoot his best friend and colleague, Suzuki during an investigation into the Kainuma murder case.
+The case also takes out the whole Ninth unit except Maki at the time, with his other subordinates dying and only one left to survive although he becomes incapacitated.
+He would continue to struggle with the guilt of killing Suzuki and the burden of knowing Suzuki sacrificed his life for him despite maintaining a cold and tough exterior and continuing his job after Suzuki's death.

 It is later revealed in episodes 12-13 that he saved a man from starvation but this man became obsessed with Maki and became a serial murder who murdered 28 boys while alive before committing suicide and hypnotizing ten other boys to commit suicide (though one survives) as these boys all looked like Maki and he wanted to torture and make them suffer the way he wanted to make Maki suffer because he loved and hated him.
-Despite being colder and more closed off after this incident, he still ultimately retains a kind heart and good sense of justice and is respected and retains the loyalty of his subordinates as a result.
-He is initially conscious of Aoki due to his similarities to Katsuhiro, his late best friend but also favors him among the newcomers and grows closer to him throughout the series.
+Despite being colder and more closed off after this incident, he still ultimately retains a kind heart and good sense of justice and is respected and retains the loyalty of his subordinates.